attempt-this-online/attempt-this-online/docs/api.md

 Typing is fairly lax; strings will be accepted in place of binaries (they will be encoded in UTF-8).

-### Message 2
+### Stdout and Stderr Messages
-A [msgpack]-encoded payload - a map with the following string keys:
+A [msgpack]-encoded payload - a map containing one key, `Stdout`, or `Stderr`, whose value is a binary containing a chunk of the program's output to stdout or stderr.

-- `stdout`: the standard output from the program and compilation (limited to 128 KiB)
+### Done Message
-- `stderr`: the standard error from the program and compilation (limited to 32 KiB)
+A [msgpack]-encoded payload - a map containing one key, `Done`, whose value is another map with the following entries:
 - `status_type`: the reason the process ended - one of:
     - `exited`: terminated normally by returning from `main` or calling `exit`
     - `killed`: terminated by a signal; only happens on timeout or if the process killed itself for some reason